Houdini 20.5 Python scripting

 • Houdini has a very large, powerful (but verbose) set of APIs.
 Browsing through what’s available in the API reference will help you discover what’s possible with scripting.

-• In general, Houdini looks for “scripts” (usually callback scripts) on disk under HOUDINIPATH/scripts/, while modules you would import are under HOUDINIPATH/scripts/python/ or HOUDINIPATH/pythonX.Ylibs.
+• In general, Houdini looks for “scripts” (usually callback scripts) on disk under HOUDINI_PATH/scripts/, while modules you would import are under HOUDINI_PATH/scripts/python/ or HOUDINI_PATH/pythonX.Ylibs.

 How to refer to code in other locations in your scripts